Color Change | What to Expect from your Pressed Florals

 While this is not an exhaustive list of flowers that experience color change, we hope this guide helps you in knowing what to expect from your pressed flowers!

-The beauty of your pressed bouquet lies in the memories it holds!
+The beauty of your preservation keepsake lies in the memories it holds!
 Explore our preservation options to turn your once-in-a-lifetime florals into lasting works of art.

 ← Older Post Newer Post →